Anchormen/sql4es/README.md

 #### USE

 Sql4es uses an active index/alias.
-By default this is the index/alias specified within the URL used to get the connection.
+By default this is the index/alias specified within the URL used to get the connection (if any).
 It is possible to change the active index/alias by executing:

 ***USE [index / alias]***